TeleAI-mcp/smart-social-platform-4mfb/README.md

-# smart-social-platform-4mfb
+# Smart Social Platform 4Mfb

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.